stevenjlho/leetcode/solutions/654. Maximum Binary Tree/README.md

 1. Use the helper function `buildTree` to construct the tree from a sublist of `nums`:
    - The sublist to consider for the tree construction is defined by the indices `left` (inclusive) and `right` (exclusive).
    - If the sublist is empty (i.e., `left` is equal to or greater than `right`), return `null`.
-   - Find the maximum value and its index within the sublist to set as the current root.
-The search for the maximum value is performed within the indices `left` to `right - 1` (since `right` is exclusive).
-   - Use the index of the maximum value, `maxIndex`, to partition the list into left and right sublists
+   - Find the maximum value and its index within the sublist.
+This maximum value becomes the root of the current subtree.
+The index of maximum value is used to partition the list into left and right sublists.
-   - Construct the left child by recursively applying the function on the left sublist which is everything from `left` to just before `maxIndex` and the right child on the right sublist which is everything from just after `maxIndex` to `right` (`maxIndex+1` to `right-1`).
+   - Recursively construct the left subtree from elements before the maximum value and the right subtree from elements after the maximum value.
-2. Initiate the tree construction by invoking `buildTree` with the entire `nums` list.
+2. Invoke `buildTree` with the entire `nums` list, starting from index 0 to `nums.length`.

 ## Complexity